benoah/benoah/README.md

 ### Hi there, I'm Ben 👋

-I am Devolper who enjoy building web applications,drink coffea and spend time with my daughter.
+I am Developer who enjoy building web applications,drink coffee and spend time with my daughter.

 🖼 More about me on my [personal portfolio]()